 - If you prefer to add salt and pepper directly to your salad, don’t include them in the recipe.

-- Store in the refrigerator for 4-5 days.
+This salad dressing stores well in the refrigerator for 4-5 days.

 I like using this Homemade Vegan Parmesan which works beautifully!